bigalnz/test_fft/README.md

 **To Do:**
 * Add samples for testing purposes
 * Add SNR output for each beep
+* How often to do a channel scan?
+Hourly?
 * Add option to log signals to MySQL

 usage: kiwitracker [-h] [-f INFILE] [-o OUTFILE] [-m MAX_SAMPLES] [-c CHUNK_SIZE] [-s SAMPLE_RATE] [--center-freq CENTER_FREQ] [-g GAIN] [--carrier CARRIER]